-If you get the chance to visit Manaus, here a some great spots to check out during your stay in the Amazonas state.
+If you get the chance to visit the Amazonas state, follow our Manaus City Guide for some great spots to check out during your stay in the capital.

 Canto da Peixada: This is the local spot for serious fish.
 Ask to see their biggest catch (you’ ll need two people to lift it.)

 Foodie Tip: Eat all the exotic fruits you can.
 The most amazing treats grow in the Amazon, and few ever get sold outside of the region.
-Capuacu’s sou/ sweet custard-like goodness will tempt you into booking a return flight.
+Capuacu’s sour/sweet custard-like goodness will tempt you into booking a return flight.

 Go Inn: A hip new hotel that all the x-pats are talking about.

 Hotel Ideal: This absolutely no frills place redeems itself with its unbeatable prices and balconies.
 Request room 201 for best river view.

 Meeting of the Waters: Locally known as the Encuetro de los Aguas (by the way, you will be hard pressed to find an English-speaking person in Manuas, so it’s good to pick up a few phrases of Portuguese), this is the spot where the Rio Negro and the milky Rio Solimoes meet to form the Amazon.
 Normally this would be a non-event, but due to their different temperatures they run alongside each other for nearly a mile and their distinct colors make it a worthwhile natural phenomenon.
 Tip: Don’t get suckered into an all-day tour, take a cab or local bus 20-30 minutes to the ferry terminal in Ceasa and charter a private boat for $20.